 We’re committed to our readers and editorial independence.
 We don’t compare all products in the market and may receive compensation when we refer you to our partners, but this does not influence our opinions or reviews.
 Learn more about Finder.

-Telstra runs the largest 4G network in Australia providing services on both contract and prepaid terms, including the 12/24 month and month by month contract SIM-only services detailed here.
+Telstra runs the largest 4G network in Australia providing services on both contract and prepaid terms as well as the 24/36 month and month by month contract SIM-only services detailed here.
 It has the widest current deployment of 4G services through both metropolitan and regional areas of Australia.
 Its 4G network, which it dubs "4GX", offers the highest category speeds of any network in Australia in metropolitan areas, and in many regional areas it’s effectively the only network choice to speak of.

 How much does Telstra Mobile cost?

 Telstra’s SIM-only plans are offered on a month-to-month basis and span four sizing tiers: Small, Medium, Large and Extra Large.
 Each comes with unlimited standard calls and texts every month.
 The Small plan clocks in at $50 per month and comes with 15GB of data, the Medium plan costs $60 per month and comes with 60GB of data, the Large plan costs $80 per month and includes 100GB of data and the Extra Large plan tops out at $100 per month for 150GB of data.

 What extras does Telstra Mobile offer?

 If your home phone or broadband service is also via Telstra it’s worth investigating whether or not you might get a bundling discount on a SIM-only plan, or for your other services because of a SIM-only plan.
 Either way, you’re saving money.

 Telstra runs a public Wi-Fi network dubbed "Telstra Air" via its stores, many public phone booths (the ones with pink tops are the giveaway) and via its customer broadband networks, and access to the network is included with all its SIM-only plans.

 What excess charges could I face on these plans?